Sukumar Azhikode: Biography

-Sukumar Azhikode lived a bachelor throughout his life; his relationship with Vilasini teacher, to whom he had proposed, did not result in a marriage.
-He lived in Eravimangalam near Thrissur, towards the later part of his life and died on 24 January 24, 2012, at Amala Institute of Medical Sciences.
+Azhikode lived a bachelor throughout his life; his relationship with Vilasini teacher, to whom he had proposed, did not result in a marriage.
+He lived in Eravimangalam, Thrissur, towards the later part of his life and died on 24 January 2012, at Amala Institute of Medical Sciences, Thrissur.
 He was 85 years old and was suffering from bone cancer for which he had been hospitalized since 7 December 2011.